 The truth of the matter is that the glutamic acid found in unprocessed, unadulterated, and/or unfermented food and in the human body is composed of one form of a single amino acid, L-glutamic acid, and nothing more.
-In contrast, the glutamic acid that is freed from protein through a manufacturing process or through fermentation (i.e., processed free glutamic acid), is always accompanied by a variety of impurities -- i.e., byproducts of manufacture.
-Thus, the glutamic acid that is used as a flavor enhancer in processed food is always composed of L-glutamic acid and impurities that inevitably appear during fermentation or other modes of glutamic acid manufacture or processing.
+In contrast, the glutamic acid that is freed from protein through a manufacturing process or through fermentation (i.e., processed free glutamic acid), is always accompanied by D-glutamic acid and by a variety of other by-products of L-glutamic acid production (impurities).
+Thus, the glutamic acid that is used as a flavor enhancer in processed food is always composed of L-glutamic acid, D-glutamic acid and impurities that inevitably appear during fermentation or other modes of glutamic acid manufacture or processing.
 In addition to the inevitable production of D-glutamic acid, impurities may include, but are not limited to, pyroglutamic acid, mono and dichloro propanols, and heterocyclic amines.
 Mono and dichloro propanols and heterocyclic amines are carcinogenic.
 The consequences of the interactions of these various chemicals with other chemicals and/or with the digestive processes are unknown.

 Make no mistake.
-Since processed free glutamic acid (MSG) used in processed food and in plant "growth enhancers" is not identical to glutamic acid found in unprocessed, unadulterated food and in the human body, there is no reason to believe that the product called "glutamic acid" by the glutamate industry will be functionally equivalent to pure L-glutamic acid.
-There is no reason to believe that their excitotoxic effects will be identical.
+Processed free glutamic acid (MSG) used in processed food such as monosodium glutamate and in plant "growth enhancers" is made up of a complex of chemicals (L-glutamic acid, D-glutamic acid, assorted other by-products of production and sodium).
+The glutamic acid found in unprocessed, unadulterated food and in the human body is a single amino acid.
+So there is no reason to believe that the glutamic acid in monosodium glutamate will be functionally equivalent to pure, unadulterated, L-glutamic acid.
+There is no reason to believe that the processed and the unprocessed chemicals will behave identically.

 Closely associated with this boldfaced lie are a number of deceptive statements.
 The first states that all glutamic acid is metabolized identically.
 From that statement, the reader might be encouraged to conclude that processed free glutamic acid (MSG) and the L-glutamic acid found in unprocessed, unadulterated, unfermented protein are metabolized identically.
-The truth of the matter is that while the L-glutamic acid portion of processed free glutamic acid (MSG), and the L-glutamic acid found in unadulterated protein may be metabolized identically, metabolism of processed free glutamic acid (MSG) cannot be disassociated from metabolism of all of the impurities associated with processed free glutamic acid (MSG).
-The fact that L-glutamic acid found in unprocessed, unadulterated, unfermented protein and L-glutamic acid bound in processed free glutamic acid are metabolized identically becomes irrelevant.
+The truth of the matter is that metabolism of processed free glutamic acid is metabolism of a complex of chemicals, and metabolism of the L-glutamic acid in that complex of chemicals cannot be disassociated from the metabolism of the other components of the complex -- cannot be disassociated from all of the impurities associated with processed free glutamic acid (MSG).

 Then there is the claim that "just a little won't hurt anyone."
 Yet, in truth, a little arsenic will, over time, harm people.
 The peanut residue left on a knife that had been wiped "clean" with a paper towel was enough to kill a child who was allergic to peanuts.
 The corn starch or maltodextrin used as binders and fillers in some vitamins, minerals, and medications will cause MSG reactions in acutely MSG-sensitive people.
 Indeed, no study to determine the least amount of processed free glutamic acid (MSG) needed to trigger an MSG reaction in MSG-sensitive people has ever been done.